 ARISLEYDA RIEHL ‘94

 Arisleyda earned her MBA in International Business from Hofstra University 's Zarb School of Business in 1994 .
 For years she served in the Hofstra Alumni Association with pride and was invited to join the Women In Leadership (WIL) at Hofstra University in 2013.
-Arisleyda joined Merrill Lynch Wealth Management in 1994 after interning with the Firm during graduate school.
+Arisleyda joined Merrill Lynch Wealth Management after interning with the Firm during graduate school.
 Arisleyda is Vice President, Resident Director of the Stamford office in Connecticut responsible for leading strategy, managing sales and driving growth results.
 In addition to her management role, Arisleyda is a wealth management advisor turned educator.
 Her long tenure in the industry has given her witness to a variety of challenging markets and economic landscapes.
 The lessons she has learned have proven invaluable as she helps guide clients through today’s complex, ever changing investment environment on the path to achieving their most cherished financial goals.

-In addition to working with a diverse clientele, Arisleyda has a nuanced understanding of the needs of professional women who in recent years have become a stronger financial force.
+Working with a diverse clientele, Arisleyda has a nuanced understanding of the needs of professional women who in recent years have become a stronger financial force.
 With longer life expectancies, women are spending more years in retirement and are faced with increased health care costs and greater exposure to the effects of inflation on their long-term savings.
-Working together, Arisleyda strives to help them achieve greater financial freedom and build a life in retirement that suits their unique objectives and helps eliminate the possibility of outliving their wealth.
+Working together, Arisleyda strives to help them achieve greater financial security and build a life in retirement around what matters most to them.

 Giving back to the community in which she lives and works is a priority for Arisleyda.
-In addition to the Women in Leadership (WIL) at Hofstra University , she is currently a member of the Investments & Wealth Institute™ (The Institute), the Junior League of Greenwich, Rotary International and the board of directors at Building One Community, an organization, an organization dedicated to the advance of successful integration of immigrants and their families.
-She also serves as a mentor with Starfish Connection, an organization providing mentorship, guidance and advocacy for underserved students in the Stamford area.
-Arisleyda was named to 2019 Bank of America Volunteer Honor Roll every year since 2018.
+In addition to the Women in Leadership (WIL) at Hofstra University , she is currently a member of the Investments & Wealth Institute™ (The Institute), the Junior League of Greenwich, Rotary International and the board of UN Women USA and Building One Community, an organization dedicated to the advance of succesful integration of immigrants and their families.
+In recognition of her hard work and dedication to the community, Arisleyda has been named to the Bank of America Volunteer Honor Roll every year since 2018.
 Born and raised in Dominican Republic , Arisleyda learned the values of education and hard work from her parents which have become the foundation of her determination and success.

 AMY R. SHEEHAN '01